 IFFR & Pleinbios present: The Red Turtle

-On Saturday, 9 September during Rotterdam Uitdagen – a weekend-long taster of the city’s new cultural season – we will be presenting an atmospheric evening under the stars in cooperation with open-air cinema event Pleinbioscoop Rotterdam.
-Together, we will land at Rotterdam’s Afrikaanderplein square armed with food, drinks, music and of course film.
+On Saturday, 9 September 2017 during Rotterdam Uitdagen – a weekend-long taster of the city’s new cultural season – we presented an atmospheric evening under the stars in cooperation with open-air cinema event Pleinbioscoop Rotterdam.
+Together, we landed at Rotterdam’s Afrikaanderplein square armed with food, drinks, music and of course film.

 Main film: The Red Turtle

 Michael Dudok de Wit, France, Belgium, Japan, 2016, 80’

 A man is shipwrecked, completely alone, on an uninhabited tropical island.
 Whenever he tries to leave, he’s stopped by a mysterious giant red turtle.
 Gradually, alongside nature’s cruelty, the man starts to appreciate its beauty and the island becomes a home he really doesn’t want to leave.
 There is no spoken dialogue in the film at all, but it remains riveting and moving from start to finish.
 A poetic film, without being difficult or obscure.
 The animations are stunning and drawn with great detail, and the music provides the perfect accompaniment.
 The filmmaker (who is Dutch) took ten years to make this film, working with the famous Japanese Ghibli animation studio (whose well-known works include Princess Mononoke, Spirited Away and Ponyo).
 The Red Turtle is the studio’s first ever international project and was nominated for an Oscar® and won the Special Jury Prize in Cannes.

 Michael Dudok de Wit, The Netherlands, 2000, 9’